itsjunetime/smserver/docs/API.md

 # API

-All non-image get requests are made to \<ip>:\<port>/requests.
-Requests for attachments are made to /attachments, and requests for profile images are made to /profile.

-All post requests are directed to /send.
-In the latest version, this is the only way to send texts and/or attachments.
+All plain text GET requests must be made to \<ip>:\<port>/requests (e.g. 192.168.0.127:8741/requests).
+Requests for binary data (whether it be pictures from the camera roll, profile pictures, or attachments) must be sent to /data.
+All post requests must be directed to /send.

 All request parameters require a value, but only some of the values are consequential.
 However, the app will not interpret a parameter as a parameter unless it has an accompanying value -- For example, to retrieve the list of conversations, one must make a request to /requests with a parameter of 'chat', but 'GET /requests?chat' will return nothing.
 Something like 'GET /requests?chat=0' will return the correct information.